New Mexico Birth Records Search

-New Mexico birth records are subject to restricted access, and only the following people can get a copy of your birth certificate: you, if you are 18 or older, your parents, siblings, children, grandkids, your spouse or your grandparents.
+NM birth records are subject to restricted access, and only the following people can get a copy of your birth certificate: you, if you are 18 or older, your parents, siblings, children, grandkids, your spouse or your grandparents.

 Table of Contents

-You must also prove your identity when requesting a New Mexico birth record search.
+You must also prove your identity when requesting a New Mexico birth records search.
 You can use one of the following: valid, government-issued driver’s license, government ID, valid passport, school, military ID and a visa I-94

 If you cannot supply one of the above, you must provide two of the following types of ID:

 - Marriage application.

 - Tribal ID.

 If you are requesting a birth record that is not your own, you must prove your relationship to the person on record.

 You must also provide a reason for the request, date and sign your application before submitting.